MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog

+### 02.20.24

+- Deployed longhorn with some usb drives in the pis to play with some distributed ha storage for the stateful workloads.
+I think this will be a better option than nfs for those applications.
+- Set up minio for s3 storage.
+This well be useful for backing up the longhorn volumes in particular, but should let me use it for anything that wants blob storage.

 ### 02.17.24

 - Set up longhorn with 128gb usb in each pi node to test out distributed HA storage options for the stateful workloads.
 I think this may be a better option than nfs for those applications.

 ### 02.16.24